flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     === "Horizontal Slew Keys"

-        These keys scroll between certain pages i.e. `INIT A` and `INIT B` when the INIT page is selected.
+        These keys scroll between certain pages i.e. `INIT A` and `INIT FUEL PRED` when the INIT page is selected.

     === "Vertical Slew Keys"